trustoverip/spec-up-t-website/docs/faq.md

 ## Where to find Spec-Up-T?

-Spec-Up-T is a github.com repo under Blockchainbird user: [https://github.com/blockchainbird/spec-up-t](https://github.com/blockchainbird/spec-up-t).
+Spec-Up-T is a github.com repo under trustoverip user: [https://github.com/trustoverip/spec-up-t](https://github.com/trustoverip/spec-up-t).
 You can find the source code there.

 :::warning